How is Cider Made? Q&As for New Home Brewers

 Is homebrewing cider safe?

 Yes, it turns out that homebrewing is actually quite safe and there are protocols to make it even safer.
-Pasteurization (heat) kills any existing bacteria or wild yeasts and allows for good desirable yeasts (and possibly bacteria) to take over the fermentation.
-This yields a better-tasting and more consistent product provided the brewer follows good sanitation through the fermentation process and is diligent about cleanliness.
+Pasteurization (heat) kills any preexisting bacteria or wild yeasts and allows for desirable yeasts (and possibly bacteria) to take over the fermentation.
+This yields a more consistent product provided the brewer follows good sanitation through the fermentation process and is diligent about cleanliness.

 The process of fermentation has been followed by countless cultures and people over thousands of years and it’s been relied upon to increase the shelf-life of foods; making things like wine and beer, or sauerkraut, kimchee, kombucha and pickles which can last many months longer as a result of fermentation.
-It’s safe.
+So…it’s safe, but err on the side of caution – sanitize, wash, and disinfect your hands, tools and containers at all steps through brewing and use your sense of sight, smell and taste to guide you.
+If you see mold (fluffy white with black green or brown dark spots), if it smells bad, or if it tastes bad—throw it out and start over.

 What about deadly methanol?

-Methanol is toxic – it can cause blindness, permanent neurological dysfunction and even death.
-However, methanol isn’t a heavily produced product in standard fermentation.
+High levels of methanol is toxic – it can cause blindness, permanent neurological dysfunction and even death and is a frequent concern for new homebrewers.
+However, methanol isn’t a heavily produced product in standard fermentation and if you’re sticking to the rulebook, you have nothing to worry about.

 Methanol can be created in very low quantities during fermentation from the breakdown of pectin (a polysaccharide that exists in most plants and in apples); however, this breakdown of pectin and production of methanol also happens in our bodies when we eat the same fruits and vegetables [source].
 The actual amount of methanol produced during cider fermentation is minuscule which is why homebrewing is permitted/legal.